keelancook/lanyon/docs/pathways-imb-instructional-guide.md

 `Develop syllabus for each semester`

 ## Additional Reading
-If you're interested in further resources on missionary sending or the Pathways cohort process, check out the additional reading lists below to
+If you're interested in further resources on missionary sending or the Pathways cohort process, check out the additional reading lists below to see books, courses, and other content for missionary development.

 ---